Photo: Milica Spasojevic · Unsplash

 Moving toward the eastern suburb, Mediana offers a different perspective on the city's antiquity.
 This late Roman archaeological site dates specifically to the period between 306 and 337, coinciding with the reign of Constantine the Great.
 The site reveals the domestic and administrative life of Roman Naissus, showcasing a level of preservation that is rare for such an old settlement.
 It is a quiet area where the layout of the ancient buildings still dictates the flow of the landscape.

 Exploring these sites helps you understand why this city is a central point in Serbia.
-While the fortress represents the medieval struggle for control, Mediana reflects the imperial ambition of the Roman era.
-I do not know the current ticket prices or the exact opening hours for these locations, so it is best to check locally upon arrival.
+While the fortress represents the medieval struggle for control, Mediana reflects the imperial ambition of the Roman era. do not For a related internal path, Historic places in Niš can be checked in the same language.

 What stories do the Skull Tower and Crveni Krst tell?